Rose Schmits

-Rose Schmits is a Dutch ceramics artist working in the United Kingdom.
-She is best known for her role in the Channel 4 reality series The Great Pottery Throw Down on which she was the kiln and firing technician.
-Schmits is from Delft and moved to the UK to study at the City & Guilds of London Art School.
+Rose Schmits is a ceramic artist best known as the kiln and firing technician on the Channel 4 competition series The Great Pottery Throw Down.
+Schmits is from Delft and moved to the United Kingdom to study at the City & Guilds of London Art School.
 She won the Undergraduate Prize awarded by the Artists' Collecting Society in 2018.
-Schmits joined the show in 2021 and left in 2024, ahead of the eighth season of the show.
+Schmits appeared on the Great Pottery Throw Down from the fourth season (2021) through the seventh (2024).

 Schmits bases her work on the Delftware pottery technique.
 Her work includes: